Spring Forward With UOA! Request an Appointment.

 Complications

-A small percentage of patients experience surgical complications, which are a risk with any type of surgery.
-Complications of ACL reconstruction surgery include:
+A small percentage of patients experience surgical complications after ACL reconstruction surgery, which can occur after any type of surgery.

 • Kneecap pain